 “When I was at Mustang Engineering and we had grown from a small to a huge company, I still had drafters who were comfortable jumping five levels in the organization to let me know they would have to put out substandard work if the schedule or cost were not changed,” Higgs says.

 “I always told them I would handle the issues internally with engineering and externally with clients or suppliers, but they should stay the course on quality.”

-Bill Higgs, an authority on corporate culture, is the author of the upcoming book Culture Code Champions: 7 Steps to Scale & Succeed in Your Business.
-He recently launched the Culture Code Champions podcast (culturecodechampionspodcast.
+Bill Higgs, an authority on corporate culture, is the ForbesBooks author of Culture Code Champions: 7 Steps to Scale & Succeed in Your Business.
+He recently launched the Culture Code Champions podcast (www.culturecodechampions.com)